sourcearchives/xkcd/docs/filenames.md

   Microsoft Windows generally does not allow names ending with a period.
 This restriction can be worked around, but it causes problems with many Windows programs.

+  In addition, most operating systems and transfer protocols use the name `.` to represent the current directory and `..` to represent the directory above.

+  Names <em>may</em> <em>start</em> with a period, but note that this will cause the file or directory to be “hidden,” or not shown by default, on Unix-like systems (or on Windows, if a certain Git config is set).

 </li>

 <li>